 First Job: “Runner at a small, but important, Wall Street firm when I was 16.
-I was the youngest runner by 50 years, but it led me to want to work on Wall Street which led to Wharton and UC, then joining Drexel Burnham as a young investment banker.
+I was the youngest runner by 50 years, but it steered me to want to work on Wall Street, which led to Wharton and the University of Chicago, then joining Drexel Burnham as a young investment banker.
 This background is key to my focus at WorkingNation.”

 Side Note: “I attended my first concert when I was 11 years old and heard a then-little-known band called The Beach Boys.”